 Supplier evidence review

-Review of whether supplier declarations, documents and operational records are strong enough to be used by European buyers, procurement teams and compliance reviewers.
+An advisory review of whether supplier declarations, documents and operational records are strong enough to be used by European buyers, procurement teams and compliance reviewers.

 EU–Brazil evidence translation